renestalder/eleventy-plugin-kirby/README.md

 ## Usage

+See [documentation](docs/modules.md) for all filters and query functions that are available.
+In the following section, we highlight some useful features to make it easier getting started with the plugin.

 ### Generate all pages

 The intendet way to use this plugin is to let it generate all public pages for